Adventur 2017, the only international exhibition of tourism and travel in Lithuania, is at its fifth edition next January. [Read more…]

 For more information on the coming forum, readers should visit the prescribed links or contact the forum organizers directly at:

 M. + 370 687 55886

 Earlier this week Lithuanian Ambassodor to the UK Asta Skaisgirytė Liauškienė met with David Curtis-Brignell of the Tourism Society there to discuss joint tourism promotion between the nations.
 With Lithuania being at the forefront where Presidency of the EU Council is concerned later this year, it’s apparent many European nations will want to re-discover Lithuania.

-Coming next week to Vilnius, the International Contemporary Dance Festival New Baltic Dance kicks off on Monday with international dance performances across several city venues.
-Scheduled to run form 6 – 12 May, the festival will be a multi-venue event highlighted by a contemporary video dance competition.
+Starting next Monday the city of Vilnius will host the International ContemporaryDance Festival “Naujasis Baltijosšokis” (New Baltic Dance).
+Scheduled to run form 6 – 12 May, the festival will be a multi-venue event will also feature a contemporary video dance competition.

 Yesterday in Kaunas, LIthuania the start of the Kaunas Photo Jubilee began starting this year’s season with a festive creative note.
 The tenth in the series, the event will feature hundreds of photos from as many photographers around the world.

 The subjects covered obviously canvas the spectrum from students, childhood, ideas, places, old age, and many uplifting subjects and motifs.
 Ordinary people are the focus of an exhibition of exquisite photographs.
 Scheduled to run from April 11 to 14, the event is sponsored by the Ministry of Culture of the city of Kaunas, and a large number of local and national businesses including; the National Art Museum, Gallery of Art Park, Vytautas Magnus University, and many others.